wp-plugins/easy-facebook-likebox/README.txt

 == Upgrade Notice ==
 = 3.1.0 =
 Major realease!
 Must Update the plugin if you were missing the facebook like box in PopUp.
 Now display like box in auto display PopUp (Auto PopUp).
-Modern and resposive PopUp included.

 = 3.0.0 =
 Major realease!
 Must Update the plugin if you were missing the facebook like box in PopUp.
 Now display like box in auto display PopUp (Auto PopUp).